zahlman/entrypoint/README.md

 The decorator requires parentheses and accepts only keyword arguments.
 In the basic usage, each keyword argument corresponds to one of the parameters of the function.
 We'll call these arguments *parameter specifications*.
 Such an argument can be either a string or a dict; a given string `s` is treated equivalently to a dict `{'help': s}`.

 With the default settings, an `argparse.ArgumentParser` is created to parse the command-line arguments, and each parameter specification is used for an `.add_argument` call.
-This allows you to specify arguments explicitly, but `entrypoint` will also make some inferences for you:
+This allows you to specify arguments explicitly, but the `@entrypoint` decorator will also make some inferences for you:

 * As described above, type annotations can be used to determine parameter type.
 Specifically, if an annotation exists and is callable, it is used as a `type` parameter for the `.add_argument` call.